An photo of a large whale, drawn in chalk and charcoal sits above a large window

 Using chalk collected from the beaches in Margate, Mixe has chosen to paint a life-sized Minke whale, the most commonly seen whale around the UK coastline.
 Chalk is comprised from planktonic remains of micro-organisms: fossils believed to be 66 to 100 million years old.
 Using this material to draw such a giant creature is a way to show the connection between all living things.

-Balaenoptera Acutorostrata is presented as part of Portfolio X RISE UP.
-CLEAN UP., an exhibition for young people living in Kent and Medway to get their art and ideas out in the world.
-This year we have collaborated with a local organisation RISE UP.
-CLEAN UP. to set the brief and select work to be shown as part of our summer exhibition.
+Balaenoptera Acutorostrata is presented as part of Young Creatives X RNLI an exhibition for young people living in Kent and Medway to get their art and ideas out in the world.
+This year we have collaborated with our neighbours RNLI Margate Lifeboat Station to set the brief and select work to be shown as part of our summer exhibition.